Visual-TCAV: Concept-based Attribution and Saliency Maps for Post-hoc Explainability in Image Classification: Results

 \subsection{Local Explanations}

 While concept maps are class-independent, the attribution of each concept depends on the class considered.
 In our examples, we examine the top three predicted classes and apply Visual-TCAV to a subset of the CNN layers.
 The rationale behind these layer-wise explanations is that they enable us to visualize where specific concepts are learned within the network.
-For instance, the “car” concept in \cref{fig:local_results} is not well recognized in earlier layers, corroborating previous findings that higher-level features are typically extracted deeper into the network~\cite{zeiler,olah2017feature,dissection,inv}.
-On the other hand, concept maps in earlier layers are more fine-grained (see the “pews” concept in \cref{fig:local_results}) due to their neurons having smaller receptive fields.
-Additionally, we observe a substantial increase in attributions in deeper layers, which is aligned with other studies~\cite{class_selectivity,deeper_neurons} showing deeper neurons exhibit higher class selectivity due to their proximity to the output.
-However, this is slightly less pronounced on the CelebA dataset (refer to \cref{fig:local_results2}), where the “lipstick” and “beard” concepts exhibit class selectivity even in earlier layers, which may be due to the lower task complexity.

-The utility of these explanations lies mainly in their ability to show not only which image regions the network is focusing on, but also what the model recognizes in those regions and how much this contributes to each class's output.
-This can be especially useful for revealing the model's reasoning behind mispredictions.
-For instance, the third image in \cref{fig:local_results} is an “ox” wrongly classified as “dalmatian” for which we observe that the network's decision is largely influenced by the “spotted” concept, which accounts for more than half the logit value of the “dalmatian” class.
+For instance, the ``car'' concept in \cref{fig:local_results} is not well recognized in earlier layers, corroborating previous findings that higher-level features are typically extracted deeper into the network~\citep{zeiler,olah2017feature,dissection,inv}.
+On the other hand, concept maps in earlier layers are more fine-grained (see the ``pews'' concept in \cref{fig:local_results}) due to their neurons having smaller receptive fields.
+Additionally, we observe a substantial increase in attributions in deeper layers, which is aligned with other studies~\citep{class_selectivity,deeper_neurons} showing deeper neurons exhibit higher class selectivity due to their proximity to the output.
+However, this is slightly less pronounced on the CelebA dataset (refer to \cref{fig:local_results2}), where the ``lipstick'' and ``beard'' concepts exhibit class selectivity even in earlier layers, which may be due to the lower task complexity.
+The utility of concept-based explanations lies mainly in their ability to show not only which image regions the network is focusing on, but also what the model recognizes in those regions and how much this contributes to each output.
+This can be especially useful for revealing the cause of mispredictions.
+For instance, the third image in \cref{fig:local_results} is an ``ox'' wrongly classified as ``dalmatian'' for which we observe that the network's decision is largely influenced by the ``spotted'' concept, which accounts for more than half the logit value of the ``dalmatian'' class.